vmware-tanzu/tanzu-cli/docs/quickstart/install.md

 running the `tanzu plugin search`, `tanzu plugin group search`, and `tanzu plugin install` commands.

+#### Updating the Central Configuration

+The "Central Configuration" refers to an asynchronously updatable, centrally-hosted CLI configuration.
+Deployed CLIs regularly read this Central Configuration and take action on specific changes.

+To get the latest version of the Central Configuration in an air-gapped/internet-restricted environment, the operator can run `tanzu plugin download-bundle/upload-bundle` specifying any plugin group to fetch and then upload the latest configuration.
+This can be done periodically or whenever the operator wants the latest state of the Central Configuration.

+Trick: use the very small `vmware-tanzucli/essentials` plugin group if you only want to update the Central Configuration, i.e, `tanzu plugin download-bundle --group vmware-tanzucli/essentials --to-tar update_config.tar`

 ### Interacting with a central repository hosted on a registry with self-signed CA or with expired CA

 If a user has configured a central repository on a custom registry (e.g. air-gaped environment) with a self-signed CA or if the registry CA certificate is expired, the user can execute the `tanzu config cert` family of commands to configure the certificate for the registry host.

 ```shell